 See how the platform connects with what you are already using: CRM, booking tools, POS, or the Google Business Profile API.

-Better integrations mean that your business information is effortlessly flowing into your local listings without the need for constant manual work.
+Better integrations mean your business information flows effortlessly into your local listings, eliminating the need for constant manual work.

 When things are not going well with your business listings, what really counts, besides fast help, is not having to go through glossy sales pages.